 Connecting College to Careers, the STEM Academy introduces Scholars to various pathways to the careers they are working toward.
 Whether STEM Academy Scholars arrive with careers in mind or not, there are plenty of opportunities to discover careers they never heard of or knew much about before entering the program.
 The STEM Academy is designed to help Scholars learn about pursuing their passion, the non-linear pathway to success, the importance of research, leadership and internship experiences and how to build a network of advocates – all designed to help the Scholars develop a plan for their future at USF and beyond.

 Who should apply: Any student who has been accepted to USF and is an entering freshman who has chosen to pursue a STEM degree in the College of Arts and Sciences.
-This includes the following majors: Biomedical Sciences (Chemistry Dept.), Cellular and Molecular Biology (CMMB Dept), Chemistry/Biochemistry, Environmental Biology (IB Dept), Environmental Microbiology (IB Dept), Environmental Sciences, Geology/Geosciences, Integrated Animal Biology (IB Dept), Marine Biology (IB Dept), Mathematics, Microbiology (CMMB Dept), Physics, and Statistics.
+This includes the following majors: Biomedical Sciences (Chemistry Dept.), Cellular and Molecular Biology (CMMB Dept), Chemistry/Biochemistry, Environmental Biology (IB Dept), Environmental Microbiology (IB Dept), Environmental Sciences, Geology/Geosciences, Integrated Animal Biology (IB Dept), Marine Biology (IB Dept), Mathematics, Microbiology (CMMB Dept), Physics, and Statistics, Chemical and Biomedical Engineering.
 Students who will be entering into pre-calculus math courses are especially encouraged to apply.
 Applications will be reviewed on a rolling basis and students who have been accepted to USF and made deposits to attend will be admitted to the STEM academy on a first come first served basis.
 Due to the nature of the program it is expected that the academy will reach capacity quickly.